Techtonica/curriculum/meta/volunteer-reviewers.md

 ### Important Facets

+## Grading Level 0
-- The requirements of the assignment have been met
+- **The requirements of the assignment have been met**
-  - if anything is missing call it out in the comments in case they forgot
+  - if anything is missing call it out in the comments
-  - if it's not clear, ping the SEAM on Slack
+  - if it's not clear if something covers the requirements, leave a comment indicating your question and the participant can discuss later with the SEAM
+  - if anything about the assignment description is unclear to you, ping the SEAM
+- Does what you see make you worried that the author of this code does not understand the **fundamentals** of JavaScript?
 - Naming: never too early to have clear variable and function names
-- If the flow is confusing even after a re-read, worth mentioning that since most of the logic at this stage should be easy to follow
+- If the flow is confusing even after a re-read, that is worth mentioning at any level.
+Coupling it with a small, concrete suggestion to improve readability is helpful as well (vs something big like "rewrite all of this using OOP")
-- Does what you see make you worried that the author of this code does not understand the **fundamentals** of JavaScript?

-### Unimportant Facets (For Now)
+## Grading Level 1

+In addition to lower levels, also check in on:

+- Did they repeat simple code that could be extracted into a function?
+- Did they write out some logic where a standard method already exists? (e.g. looping to find an element in an array instead of using [Array.find](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find).

+## Grading Level 2

+At this stage, they should be comfortable with JavaScript

+- Are they sticking with idiomatic JavaScript constructs?
+Now is a good time to mention newer ES2015 features
-- ES2015: for now, Classic ES5 is okay but it is okay if an ES2015 construct would make a big difference (add a link explaining the concept if you do)
+  - (add a link explaining the concept if you do)
+- Terseness: now is the level where you can say there is a way to replace a 50 line function with an arrow function + ternary in ES2015
+- Some test coverage: by now they should be including some unit test cases.
+Suggesting any missing cases is always useful.

+### Unimportant Facets (regardless of Level)
-- Style: we're not using linters yet so unless it's tough to read, try to ignore formatting
+- Style: we're not using linters yet.
+Unless it's really tough to read, try to ignore formatting
+  - when we want style to matter we're going to enforce a standard programmatically anyway
-- Efficiency: unless someone is calling a function several times and not storing its value, we don't yet care very much about the best way to implement something
+- Absolute Efficiency: unless something is blatantly inefficient we don't yet care very much about the best way to implement something
-- Terseness: yes there are super fancy ways to run a 50 line function into an arrow function + ternary in ES2015 but it's okay to be verbose for now
-- Lack of tests: that's okay for now although if they have some, suggesting any missing cases is good or providing positive feedback for the ones they have is good

-## Finishing Up a Review

-- Oce all the comments are done, approve the change and merge it into the SEAM fork
-- Edit or comment in Trello that you have reviewed it
-- Once you have finished reviewing the whole batch, move the Trello card to done!
-- That's it!

-Thanks again for your help.
+## Summary

+See the workflow above or ping the SEAM on Slack if you have any questions!